xmos/fwk_voice/examples/bare-metal/pipeline_alt_arch/README.rst

 output is ignored and the mic input is directly sent to output.
 Once the new delay has been measured and the delay correction is applied, the AEC gets configured back to its original configuration and starts adapting and cancellation.
 This example supports a maximum of 150ms of delay correction, in either direction, between the reference and microphone input.

-In absense of activity on the reference channels, when the AEC is disabled, mic input is copied directly to the output of the AEC.
+In the absense of activity on the reference channels, when the AEC is disabled, mic input is copied directly to the output of the AEC.

 When enabled, the IC processes the two channel input.
 It will use the second channel as the reference to the first to output interference cancelled output.
 In this manner, it tries to cancel the room noise.
 However, to avoid cancelling the wanted signal, it only adapts in the absence of voice.